Overview

 This module is an overview of the new Db2 for z/OS tooling integration for IDz.
 View SQL files, run SQL, look at embedded SQL, and more.

-Batch & Online debugging features and techniques, including JCL to launch Debug, program animation features, break points, variable monitors/changing variable values dynamically, Record & Playback.
+Batch debugging features and techniques, including JCL to launch Debug, program animation features, break points, variable monitors/changing variable values dynamically.
+High-level Online debug is included in this module upon attendee request.

 Entry-Level Training - Individual Module/Class Agenda (Details)

-Module 1: The RDz Workbench and introduction to Eclipse for ISPF Developers
+Module 1: The IDz Workbench and introduction to Eclipse for ISPF Developers

 Module 2: Editing Program Source